Skip to main content

 • maintain and grow strong strategic collaborations with standard setters across the world to amplify Canadian views on IFRS Accounting Standards, and discuss issues faced by private enterprises, NFPOs, and pension plans in Canada;

-• significantly contribute at international meetings, such as the Accounting Standards Advisory Forum, World Standard Setters, and International Forum of Accounting Standard Setters, by sharing Canadian perspectives and practices on relevant issues; and
+• significantly contribute at international meetings, such as the Accounting Standards Advisory Forum, World Standard Setters, International Forum of Accounting Standard Setters, and National Standard Setters Sustainability Forum, by sharing Canadian perspectives and practices on relevant issues; and

 • support any Canadian(s) appointed to the IASB and other Canadians appointed to international committees, as well as recommend Canadians for appointments when opportunities arise.